NIGERIA TRIES TO SOLVE ITS ELECTRICITY PROBLEMS BY NAME CHANGES

 First it was ECN (Electricity Corporation of Nigeria).
 When most parts of Nigeria complained of perpetual darkness, instead of building more power plants, a commission decided that changing the name to NEPA (National Electric Power Authority) would solve the problem because ECN is not national enough.
 Still the epileptic power supply did not improve.
 ECN and later NEPA Football Teams did better on the football fields than their parent companies did in supplying power.

-Then some people claimed that witches and wizards were tapping into the power supply for fetish purposes or was it the fires at the various Christian revivals drawing from the power grid.
+Then some people claimed that witches and wizards were tapping into the power supply for fetish purposes or were the fires at the various Christian revivals drawing from the power grid.
 Some of these revivals choke off major expressways for hours.
 Where are Nigerian lawyers or are they part of the problem?
 In civilized places, one lawsuit for impeding commercial activities will bring down these church outfits.
 The people were fed up with NEPA and renamed it, Never Expect Power Always.
 Another commission was inaugurated with great fanfare to cure the failings of NEPA.
 This new commission renamed NEPA, PHCN (Power Holding Company of Nigeria).
-PHCN will hold the power and prevent the churches, witches, and wizards from tapping into Nigeria’s power supply.
-PHCN held the power so tightly that it was not being distributed to anybody including the churches, witches, and wizards.
-It was promptly renamed the Power Hoarding Company of Nigeria.
+I wish PHCN will hold the power and prevent the churches, witches, and wizards from tapping into Nigeria’s power supply.
+However, PHCN held the power so tightly that it was not being distributed to anybody including the churches, witches, and wizards.
+It was promptly renamed the Power Hoarding Company of Nigeria – PHCN.